AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

 ## Introduction
 A while back I was working on setting up 3 RPIs based on [this guide](https://www.raspberrypi.com/tutorials/cluster-raspberry-pi-tutorial/).
 Back then I was too excited to play around with new hardware and set up everything as soon as possible.
-I did not really account for the fact stuff might break and there is no real option how to restore it.
+I did not really account for the fact stuff might break and there is no real way to restore it.
 Of course, I could have followed the same guide from scratch, but how many times would I have to repeat the same process?
 Dreading this process, I have set this project on a shelf.

 In my day job just like any good SRE engineer, I am guided by DevOps principles of having repeatable processes.
-That's why the tools like Terraform, CloudCDK, Packer and Ansible are this popular and relevant right now in my opinion.
+That's why the tools like Terraform, CloudCDK, Packer and Ansible are so popular and relevant right now in my opinion.

 So I thought that this holiday season, I will slow down the process a bit and re-assemble my cluster and configure a proper process around it.